lyyvli/vpc/intl.en-US/Best practices/Migrate from the classic network to VPC/Database hybrid access/Hybrid access of ApsaraDB.md

 # Hybrid access of ApsaraDB {#concept_ixy_vv5_sdb .concept}

 Hybrid access means that a database can be accessed by both an ECS instance of the classic network and an ECS instance of the VPC network.
-To use the hybrid access/bypass method to migrate your ApsaraDB from a classic network to a VPC network, you need to change ApsaraDB to the hybrid access mode \(the classic network endpoint and the VPC endpoint are reserved at the same time\), thus service interruption during the migration can be avoided.
+To use the hybrid access/adding method to migrate your ApsaraDB from a classic network to a VPC network, you need to change ApsaraDB to the hybrid access mode \(the classic network endpoint and the VPC endpoint are reserved at the same time\), thus service interruption during the migration can be avoided.

-When migrating ApsaraDB to VPC, you can specify the reservation time of the classic network endpoint.
+When migrating ApsaraDB to VPC, you can specify the expiration time of the classic network endpoint.
 The classic network endpoint is automatically released when the time is reached.

-Note the following limits on the hybrid access of ApsaraDB:
+Note the following when you use the hybrid access function of ApsaraDB:

 -   Currently, the following databases support hybrid access:

-    -   ApsaraDB for RDS MySQL, SQL Server, PPAS and PostgreSQL in the safe connection mode
+    -   ApsaraDB for RDS MySQL, SQL Server, PPAS and PostgreSQL in the enhanced security mode

     -   ApsaraDB for Redis/Redis cluster version